Student Living Costs in Japan: Rent, Food, and Budget Tips

 Japanese student life means creating a budget for your lifestyle.

-For those planning to live as an international exchange student, the cost of student life in Japan may surprise them.
-Trust me, when I first came to Japan as a student, I used to burn through my money fast and had to call my parents for help.
-This is because the reality of cost of living in Japan for students turned out quite different from what I expected (plus the value of the yen was much higher back then).
+For many international exchange students, the cost of living in Japan can be an eye-opener.
+When I first arrived in Japan as a student, I burned through my savings faster than expected and had to call my parents for help.
+The reality of student expenses in Japan turned out to be very different from what I had imagined—especially with the yen’s higher value at the time.

-Tokyo gets a lot of attention for being expensive, and yes - living there does cost more than other places.
-But student life in Japan doesn't have to empty your bank account.
-Your actual spending depends on where you choose to live, how you manage your money, and the lifestyle choices you make.
+Tokyo is often labeled as one of the most expensive cities in the world, and while that’s true, student life in Japan doesn’t have to drain your bank account.
+Your actual spending depends on where you live, how you budget, and the lifestyle choices you make.

-I've seen many foreign students live comfortably in Japan by making smart choices about housing and daily expenses.
-Some of my students found great deals on shared apartments, while others saved money by cooking at home instead of eating out.
-The key is knowing what to expect and planning accordingly.
+Over the years, I’ve seen many international students live comfortably in Japan by making smart financial decisions.
+Some found great deals on shared apartments, while others saved money by cooking at home instead of eating out.
+The key is understanding what to expect and planning ahead.

 Learn to budget as a Japanese student